-The Year 8 Geography curriculum promotes interest in our changing and dynamic world.
+he Year 8 Geography curriculum promotes interest in our changing and dynamic world.
 In the first term, pupils study Plate Tectonics (earthquakes, volcanoes and tsunamis) and will be introduced to different theories of continental drift in addition to the causes, effects and management of natural hazards.
-In the second term, pupils investigate Population Change, including research into the China's one-child policy, migration and a written assessment on future demographic sustainability.
-Pupils will also conduct some fieldwork on regeneration in Kingston in the Summer Term.
+In the second term, pupils investigate Population Change, including research into population policy, migration and future demographic sustainability.